Learn how to build a commerce storefront from scratch with the commercetools AI plugin.

 - Git

-SKILL.mdand works with MCP can use it.
+SKILL.mdand works with Model Context Protocol (MCP) can use it.

 Build the storefront

-1: Create an API client
+1: Create an API client in the Merchant Center

 -